JanMuench/Tutorial_Patch-clamp_data/README.md

 4. The output of samples as we used in the publication:
-	1. The csv file “rate_matrix_params” contains the samples of the posterior of the rate matrix.
+	1. The csv file `rate_matrix_params` contains the samples of the posterior of the rate matrix.
 Simply analysing them means that we marginalized out all the other parameters.
 Note that the dwell times are on a scaled log scale thus one has to multiply them by a scaling factor for the actual log scale.
-	2. The single-channel current samples are saved in an numpy array “i_single.npy”.
+	2. The single-channel current samples are saved in an numpy array `i_single.npy`.
-	3. The samples of the variance parameter are saved in the numpy file “measurement_sigma.npy”.
+	3. The samples of the variance parameter are saved in the numpy file `measurement_sigma.npy`.
-	4. The samples of the open-channel variance parameter are saved in the numpy file “open_variance.npy”.
+	4. The samples of the open-channel variance parameter are saved in the numpy file `open_variance.npy`.
-	5. The samples of the “Ion channels per time trace parameter” are saved in the numpy file “N_traces.npy”.
+	5. The samples of the “Ion channels per time trace parameter” are saved in the numpy file `N_traces.npy`.

 5. To adapt the kinetic scheme, one needs to change two matrices inside [“KF.txt”](KF.txt): the rate marix and observation matrix which defines which states are conducting and the functions related to the kinetic scheme.
 After all